junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 Castiel tries a smirking smile, "I hope you have a big enough stock for board game or DVD collections.
 I have finished binge the Game of Thrones, by the way."

 The Shadow roars.
-Black emptiness spraying and splashing like dirty water in waste pipes.
+Black hollow empties spraying and splashing like dirty water in waste pipes.

-"What about I torture you for eternity, while you watch what you can never go back to?"
+"What about I torture you for eternity, while you watch what you can never go back to, until you give up what you're holding on to and finally go back to sleep like a good boy?"

 At that, the view over the head of him opens up.
-For a split of second, Cas thinks he might be having illusions, that he's flying among the cloud like he used to do, taking an upside-down swirl, looking down at the Winchesters' house from high above.
+For a split of second, Cas thinks he might be having illusions, that he's flying among the cloud like he used to do, long time ago, taking an upside-down swirl, looking down at the Winchesters' house from high above.
 The view clears up, through the ceiling of the bunker, he can see the brothers.
 Walking, talking, occasionally throwing some cold jokes at each other, but the smiles barely reach eyes for either of them.

-He scrutinizes Dean.
+He finds Dean, quick enough.
+He scrutinizes him.
 Cas doesn't have sense of time in here, but Dean looks getting older so much faster than he used to be.
 How long has he been gone?
 Dean looks tired -- so tired that all strengths have been drained from his limbs and whole body.
 Head low, fingers loosely clutching a bottle of alcohol, slumping into the chair.
 Is he crying?

 And then Dean's words reach him again.
 The familiar sound of this man, this brilliant beautiful man, but so rusty.
 Cas's mind wonders afar, did Dean ever cry?
 Cas has never seen him like that before.
 Is Dean feeling so sad all for him?
 Guilt of having to leave him like this crunches his heart.

 Dean is saying, "Cas, I -- I probably should give up, like Sam said.
 But I can't, I just can't.
-With other people, after some time, I can move on.
+With other people, after some time, maybe I can move on.
 But not you, Cas, not you.
 I don't know why, but --" his voice chokes, "I just can't.
 Every time I think you might be in the Empty, alone, asleep, surrounded by other dead angels and demons, like in a giant awful graveyard.
 I -- I can't, no way I'd leave you there."

 Dean glances upward.
 Cas's heart beats faster for a beat, as if for that split of a moment their gazes might have met.
 But he realizes the impossibility just fast enough.